malolasimman/ECEN-5823-Final-Project-Smart-Light-System/questions/Assignment4-I2CLoadPowerManagementPart2.md

 6. How has the power consumption performance of your design changed since the previous assignment?
    <br>Answer: In my assignment 3 power consumption for the period is 499.41 uW (micro watts), while in assignment 4 it reduced to 66.79 uW (micro watts).
 From this analysis observed that power consumption is reduce by 86.62%.
-This significant difference becaus of timer interrupts and EM1 energy mode during the I2c transfer and EM3 at all other modes.
+This significant difference in power consumption is because of timer interrupts and EM1 energy mode during the I2c transfer and EM3 at all other modes.